Zohair-coder/Drexel-Course-Availability-Notifier/README.md

 * Add error messages for incorrect email/password.
 * Avoid enabling access for "less secure apps" somehow.
 * Add more comments to the code.
-* Add a gif to the README.md to show how to operate the program.

 ## Contributing